kkemple/scienceandmathematics.com/src/content/posts/simulation-horizons-constraints-and-the-emergence-of-strategic-agency.md

 - **Proxies for authority**: balance-sheet slack and constraint capital; mandate scope; rule-setting power; actuator saturation indicators; network position for reach (critical nodes, chokepoints) as a practical proxy for structural reachability.[^4]
 - **Testable signature**: a rising gap between environment acceleration and controllable horizon—$\kappa$ compressing toward 1 from above—followed by a switch from smooth policy/position adjustment to constraint-driven discontinuities (forced deleveraging, default choices, hard rationing).

+These measurements matter because they let you mark the regime boundary empirically: the same system can exhibit “strategic” behavior in a slack, slow environment and “gradient” behavior hours later when constraint timelines shorten and admissible actions saturate.

 ## Thermodynamics of Horizon

 Simulation is not free.
 It is computation.
 Computation dissipates.
 Even in idealized form, there is a floor.